Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: The Approach

 This step aims to downsample the image sizes to the size required by the transfer learning models.
-Since we rely on a VGG16 model (see Section~\ref{sec:fe}), which requires an input size of $224 \times 224$ pixels, the images have to be resampled to match this requirement.
-In our experiments, we downsample the size of each image from ($640 \times 480$) to ($224 \times 224$) using the Python Numpy reshape function, which changes the shape of an array so that it has a new (though compatible) shape\footnote{https://sparrow.dev/numpy-reshape/}.
+Since we rely on a VGG16 model (see Section~\ref{sec:fe}), which requires an input size of $224 \times 224$ pixels, the images have to be resampled to match this requirement. \MAJOR{R3.29}{To downsample the size of each image we rely on the Python Numpy reshape function\footnote{https://sparrow.dev/numpy-reshape/}, which changes the shape of an array so that it has a new, compatible shape\footnote{The reshape function just changes the shape of the array containing the data (not the image itself) to match the VGG requirement.
+It does not change the data.
+The new shape must include the same total number of elements as the original shape.}.
+In our experiments, we downsampled images from ($640 \times 480$) to ($224 \times 224$).}